regaipaydogdu/final-case-devops-bootcamp/README.md

 The pipeline has 3 stages:

 > 1. "build" stage  : In this stage, the application is built, and relevant artifacts are generated as part of the build process.
 > 2. "package" stage   : First, it runs the "docker login" command.
 Then, it builds the image and pushes it to Docker Hub.
+(Docker image size: 18.2 MB)
 > 3. "deploy" stage : The project is deployed on AWS using Terraform, creating the infrastructure and deploying the application to the target environment.

 ![Gitlab CI/CD Pıpeline Status][#gitlabci-pipeline-status]